simoncaron/ansible-role-certbot-cloudflare/README.md

 #### Webroot Certificate Generation

 When using the `webroot` creation method, a `webroot` item has to be provided for every `certbot_certs` item, specifying which directory to use for the authentication.
 Also, make sure your webserver correctly delivers contents from this directory.

+#### DNS-01 Challenge with Cloudflare

+When using the `dns-cloudflare` creation method, you need to configure Cloudflare DNS credentials:

+    certbot_cloudflare_email: "your-email@example.com"
+    certbot_cloudflare_api_key: "your-global-api-key"
+    # OR use API token instead (recommended):
+    certbot_cloudflare_api_token: "your-api-token"
+    certbot_cloudflare_propagation_seconds: 10

+You can use either the email + Global API Key combination OR an API token.
+The API token method is recommended as it's more secure and allows for more granular permissions.

+For API token setup:
+1. Go to Cloudflare Dashboard → My Profile → API Tokens
+2. Create a token with `Zone:DNS:Edit` permissions for the zones you want certificates for
+3. Set the `certbot_cloudflare_api_token` variable with this token

+This method supports wildcard certificates and doesn't require your server to be publicly accessible on ports 80/443.

 ### Source Installation from Git